 Pull Up A Chair and Let's Chat!

-A Roasted Prime Rib is a show stopper no matter when or how you serve it.
-We love it during the holidays, but it's a welcome treat anytime of year.
+A roasted prime rib is a show stopper no matter when or how you serve it.
+We love it during the holidays, but it's a welcome treat anytime of year!

-This is totally personal preference.
-This recipe will work for both!
-If you buy a bone-in, ask the butcher to cut the bone off and tie it to the roast for you.
+If you buy a bone-in, ask the butcher to remove the bone and secure it to the roast.
 This will allow you to cook the bones with the meat.
-The bones make a nice base for the meat to sit on, but then you can easily remove them before carving.
-If using a boneless prime rib, you will want to set it on a rack inside the roasting pan to cook.
+The bones make a nice perch for the meat, but then you don't have to worry about wrestling with the after cooking.
+That can be quite a pain.

 The general rule of thumb is 1 pound of prime rib per person.
 That is a lot of protein, but we are carnivores around here.
 Just remember you'll also be adding in side dishes.